makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 * Checking orders - some examples of fraud indications include things like many small purchases in a short amount of time or completely different billing and shipping addresses
 * Automatically sending email confirmation that an order has been made.
 This makes it harder for customers to claim that they never made a purchase and keeps a paper trail
 * Making sure transaction details clearly state your business name and inform customers how it will show up on their account
-* Securing website payments against fraudulent activity and transactions before they actually happen with [ecommerce fraud prevention software](https://fingerprintjs.com/ecommerce/).
+* Securing website payments against fraudulent activity/transactions before they actually happen with [ecommerce fraud prevention software](https://fingerprintjs.com/ecommerce/).

 ### 3. Triangulation Fraud